 10. Supersonic travel was a big deal.

 British Airways was responsible for pitching the world’s first supersonic flight, which took place between Heathrow and Bahrain back in 1975.

 It’s thought that the BA Terminal 5 building was half-built in a large Yorkshire field to check whether or not it would be operative when transferring to an airport setting!

 12. They’re arguably living up to their slogan.

 British Airways has largely led with its slogan ‘The World’s Favourite Airline’ for a reason – that’s because they are still thought to fly more international passengers around the world than any of their competitors.

 British Airways wasn’t always a private organization – it used to be owned by the British state.
 At this time, it’s thought that more than 106,000 people came under BA’s employ, which gave them a huge employee to passenger ratio, higher than any of their competitors at the time.

-Do you have any interesting or fun facts about British Airways that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about British Airways?
+Share them in the comments below!